 2. Breeding Sites Control

-You have some control over whether or not mosquitoes can breed in your yard.
+You have some control over whether mosquitoes can breed in your yard.
 Many mosquito species breed in stagnant water, particularly Aedes mosquitoes, which spread the most dangerous mosquito-borne diseases.
 If you remove stagnant water breeding sites, you can reduce mosquitoes in your yard.
 Keep in mind that it only takes one inch of water for mosquitoes to develop.
 Here are some potential breeding sites to consider:

 A cup left outside